Barcelona Metro line 9

-Line 9 (Línia 9 in Catalan) is a completely automated line of the Barcelona Metro network that is currently under construction, with 24 stations open in Barcelona and El Prat de Llobregat, L'Hospitalet de Llobregat, Badalona and Santa Coloma de Gramenet suburbs, since December 2009.
-The line is currently disconnected in two branches, with a connecting part between the two yet to be built.
-The Aeroport T1 – Zona Universitària section is called L9 South (L9 Sud in Catalan), and the La Sagrera – Can Zam portion L9 North (L9 Nord in Catalan).
-Upon completion, it will be the longest underground metro line in Europe.
+Line 9 (Línia 9 in Catalan) is a rapid transit line of the Barcelona Metro network.
+A fully-automated line, it started operation on December 13, 2009.
+Part of the line is still under construction, with 24 stations currently in operation in Barcelona, El Prat de Llobregat, L'Hospitalet de Llobregat, and Santa Coloma de Gramenet.
+The line is currently operated as two disconnected branches; the Aeroport T1 – Zona Universitària section is known as L9 South (L9 Sud in Catalan) while the La Sagrera – Can Zam portion is known as L9 North (L9 Nord in Catalan).
+The line's missing central section, expected to be completed by 2030, shares a significant portion of its tracks with Line 10.

 Lines 9 and 10

 The complete project encompasses an underground line with two branches spanning a large portion of the metropolitan area of Barcelona, crossing Barcelona, Santa Coloma de Gramenet, Badalona, l'Hospitalet de Llobregat and El Prat de Llobregat.
 Transports Metropolitans de Barcelona is the company operating the line.